 To enable children and staff to gain a full and enjoyable educational visit it is essential that the guidelines outlined in this policy are adhered to.
 A common sense approach will be used in assessing and managing the risks of any activity and health and safety measures must be proportionate to the risks of an activity.
+We consider that it is important for students to learn to understand and manage the risks that are a normal part of life.
 Staff will be given the training they need so they can keep themselves and children safe and manage risks effectively.

 The focus of this policy is on ensuring that proportionate systems and procedures are in place and followed and those staff planning trips are properly supported so that they can readily check that they have taken sufficient precautions.
+Risk assessments will focus on real risks.